 Based on my experience, performing this task has no impact on the amount of comment spam missed by Akismet.
-This is puzzling because why would Akismet kept such information in the database.
+This is puzzling because why would Akismet keep such information in the database?

 ↓ 03 – Remove Comment Agent

-By default, whenever someone commented on your blog, it captures a small amount of info such as browser, IP address, and etc. I have absolutely no idea what these data are meant for, or how will it be useful in the future, therefore it doesn’t make any sense to store these data on your SQL database.
-Batch remove these data.
+By default, whenever someone comments on your blog, it captures a small amount of info such as browser, IP address, and etc. I have absolutely no idea what this data is meant for, or how it will be useful in the future, therefore it doesn’t make any sense to store this data on your SQL database.
+Batch removes these data.

 update wp_comments set comment_agent ='' ;

 This query will replace the user agent with a blank string, which can reduce your database size if you have lots of comments.